 In 1929, famous New York stockbroker Bill Wilson crashes with the stock market and becomes a hopeless drunk.
 Dr. Bob Smith, a surgeon from Ohio, has also been an alcoholic for thirty years, often going into the operating room with a hangover.
 Through an astonishing series of events, Bill W. and Dr. Bob meet and form a relationship, each helping to keep the other sober.
 This is the amazing and often humorous story of the two men who pioneered Alcoholics Anonymous, as well as the story of their wives, who founded Al Anon.
 Through March 30, 2014.

-The unauthorized parody of the mega-hit "mom porn" bestselling trilogy of Fifty Shades of Grey novels.
+The original parody of the mega-hit "mom porn" bestselling trilogy of Fifty Shades of Grey novels.
 Either you love the Fifty Shades books, or hate them with a passion, but this show is all about making fun of the phenomenon.
 Grab your girlfriends and get ready to laugh at this sexy, hysterical romp.
-Cuff Me!
-The Fifty Shades of Grey Musical Parody features a cast of four belting out parodies of hit songs from your favorite artists, all while spoofing the infamous Fifty Shades of Grey books.
-Wednesday, Thursday, Saturday at 8pm.
-Sundays at 2pm.

 Hilarious, soulful and heartwarming, Donna Moore’s Cougar The Musical follows three fabulous-over-40 females in a mad-cap ride from Cougar bar to nail salon to boudoir and back, as they unleash their ‘inner cougar’ and in the process, learn to say yes to self-love, empowerment and the inner knowing that love is ageless!
 Fridays at 8pm; Saturdays and Sundays at 2pm.
 Open run.